Skyrat-SS13/Skyrat-tg/README.md

 | Iris Discord              | [https://discord.gg/azps5ydx2F](https://discord.gg/azps5ydx2F) |
 | Coderbus Discord          | [https://discord.gg/Vh8TJp9](https://discord.gg/Vh8TJp9)               |

-This is Iris' downstream fork of Skyrat, which in turn is a fork of /tg/station created in BYOND.
+This is Iris' downstream fork of Skyrat, which in turn is a downstream fork of /tg/station created in BYOND.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!